 My Experience Dealing with Depression

-It probably wasn’t until I became a mother that I really started to come to terms with my depression and realize it was going to be part of my life for the long haul.
-Because of the love and support of my husband and family, I could see that I had self-worth.
-I could see that depression was a part of me but did not (and does not) define me.
+It probably wasn’t until I became a mother that I really started to come to terms with my the fact that was going to be part of my life for the long haul.

 During my 20 years of experience suffering from Major Depressive Disorder, I have come to find and learn certain things that help me endure, cope, and sometimes even stave off a major episode of depression.